Back to blog

 Vytenis Kaubrė

 Etsy is an online marketplace focusing on unique items, such as vintage and hand-crafted goods.
-While it might not directly compete with e-commerce giants like Amazon or eBay, Etsy has grown exponentially in recent years.
-As of December 31st, 2022, Etsy had over 5.4M active sellers and 89.4M active buyers, according to Marketplace Pulse.
+While it might not directly compete with e-commerce giants like Amazon or eBay, Etsy has grown exponentially in recent years: as of December 31st, 2022, Etsy had over 5.4M active sellers and 89.4M active buyers.

 Etsy’s significant user base enables an ideal opportunity for companies and even Etsy sellers to gain value and boost their operations.
 Thus, web scraping comes in handy in such a case, allowing you to extract Etsy data for: